top of page

 State Solo & Ensemble Festivals Chair

-Jenny Wegman-Ey is the band and orchestra director and Jeffers Hill Elementary School in Columbia, Maryland.
-She has worked with elementary and middle school students in Howard County and Prince George's County Public Schools in the areas of concert band, jazz band, gogo band, general music, and orchestra.
-Jenny graduated from Towson University with a Bachelor of Science in Music Education, with a focus in clarinet performance.
-She is currently a master's candidate with the American Band College, in conjunction with Central Washington University, and is a scholarship candidate with the National Board for Professional Teaching Standards.
+Jenny Wegman-Ey, NBCT is the band director and Elkridge Elementary School and Jeffers Hill Elementary School in Howard County, Maryland.
+She has worked with elementary and middle school students in the areas of concert band, jazz band, gogo band, general music, and orchestra.
+Jenny holds a Bachelor's degree in Music Education from Towson University and a Master's of Music Education, with a focus in Band Studies, from The American Band College of Central Washington University.
+She became a National Board Certified Teacher (NBCT) in 2025.

 Tri-M Chair